Wabri/dotfiles/README.md

 | kitty_mod+shift+E | edit config file |
 | kitty_mod+shift+U | unicode input |

+The nord palette of kitty can be found in the [same directory of the kitty config](.config/kitty/).

 ## Bash

 I use [bash-it framework](https://github.com/Bash-it/bash-it) with some patches I made and one new theme created by me: